423 Central NE

 specialcollections@cabq.gov

 The Special Collections Library of the Public Library houses research collections on Albuquerque history and New Mexico history and culture.
-The 1925 Pueblo/Spanish Revival-style building is a registered Albuquerque landmark in the historic Huning Highlands neighborhood.
+The 1925 Pueblo/Spanish Revival-style building is a registered Albuquerque landmark in the historic Huning Highlands neighborhood and is on the National Register of Historic Places.
 The research collections are available for in house use only.
 Researchers must have a library card in good standing to access some materials.

 Route #66 Central Ave.
 Plan your trip here.